Stop #DailyUi Start #FixUi

 See the problem with this email?
 No user explanation, no context, no devices.

-The aim behind this is to improve your design skills.
+The goal is to improve your design skills.

 While it is in fact the complete opposite.

-This challenge will train you during a 100 days to design idealistic pieces of interface.
-Dummy Ui with no end user.
+This challenge will train you during 100 days to design idealistic pieces of interface.
+Dummy UI with no end user.
 No conscious of accessibility.
-This challenge makes designers looking for beauty and aesthetics instead of training their mind to solve a problem.
+This challenge have designers looking for beauty and aesthetics instead of training their mind to solve a problem.

-You will probably get thousands of like on Dribbble, but not develop your designer awareness and train yourself to put on the user boots.
+You will probably get thousands of like on Dribbble, but not develop your design awareness and learn to put on the users’ boots.

-The biggest challenge of creating an interface is to come up with a solution which will suit your users in the most efficient way.
-You need to conduct user research in order to understand their habits, their context, their familiarity with technology.
+The biggest challenge when creating an interface is to come up with a solution which will suit your users in the most efficient way.
+You need to conduct research in order to understand their habits, their context, their familiarity with technology.